dcostap/personal-blog/_posts/2021-08-05-new-game-ideas-are-not-a-thing.md

 title:      "New and unique game ideas are a thing of the past"
 ---

-Being a lazy hobbyist game developer for the last 8 years tought me that games are just too damn hard to make.
+Being a lazy hobbyist game developer for the last 8 years has taught me that games are just too damn hard to make.
 And one of the hardest parts, at least for me, is Game Design.

 ## No new ideas anymore